richardgourley/django-relationships-explained-in-postgresql/1-onetoone-cascade.md

 - Basically, you could create your Django model with models.ForeignKey(Object, unique=True) but the OneToOneField in Django makes querying really easy.

-- Accessing the model on other side of relationship is super easy...
+- Accessing the model on the other side of the relationship is super easy...

 ```
 user = profile.user